Solange Dudevant: Biography

+Dudevant was tutored by the writer Louise Crombach.

 In 1846 Solange became engaged to Fernand de Preaulx.
 But in 1847, she married the sculptor Auguste Clésinger, whom she met while posing for a bust.
 Solange was 19; the sculptor 32.
 The couple had a daughter, Jeanne, in 1848, but the child died a week after birth.
 A second daughter, also named Jeanne, was born in 1849.
-Nicknamed Nini, that child died in 1855 of Scarlet Fever.
+Nicknamed Nini, that child died in 1855 of scarlet fever.

 Under the name Solange Clésinger-Sand, she published her first novel, Jacques Bruneau, in 1870.
 Her second book, Carl Robert, was published in 1887.

-She died on March 17, 1899, at her home in Paris and is buried in a private cemetery in Nohant-Vic.
+She died on 17 March 1899, at her home in Paris, and is buried in a private cemetery in Nohant-Vic.